Finding Peace Within Yourself: 101 Timeless Principles to Live In Peace and Relieve Stress

 What we fail to understand is that the way we view our problems has a lot to do with how efficiently we can solve them.

 Happily, there is a more graceful way to view life that makes it seem easier and much more peaceful.

 This “other way” of living requires replacing your old habits of “reaction” with new habits of perspective.

-This post contains 100 simple habits to help you live a peaceful life today.
+This post contains 101 simple habits to help you find peace within yourself and live a peaceful, stress-free life today.

 Think of this as a light-hearted primer for how to live your life more peacefully, not a bible to be slavishly followed.
 Adopt as many or as few as you fancy of the suggestions given here, but in truth there are no hard-and-fast rules on peaceful living.

 Often we get all worked up about small things that aren’t that big a deal.
 Having to wait in line, or hearing an unfair criticism are small stuff that occur every day in our lives.

 Instead of convincing yourself that you’re justified in your anger, allow these “small stuff” to pass by.
 Let go of your need to control everything that happens throughout your day and simply commit yourself to enjoy the beauty of life.